Tushar16481/jsproject2/README.md

-1.MyToken Smart Contract:

-  MyToken is a simple ERC-20-like token smart contract implemented in Solidity.
-This contract allows for the minting and burning of tokens.

-2.Token Details:

-  A.Token Name: gold.
-  B.Token Symbol: coin.
-  C.Total Supply: The total supply of tokens is dynamic and can be modified by minting and burning tokens.

-3.Features:

-  A. Minting: Allows new tokens to be created and assigned to an address.
-  B. Burning: Allows tokens to be destroyed from an address, reducing the total supply.

-4. Smart Contract Overview

-   A. Variables
+Public Variables:
-   B. string public tokenName: Stores the name of the token.
+1. tokennaNme: A string to store the name of the token.
-   C. string public tokenAbbrv: Stores the abbreviation (symbol) of the token.
+2. tokenAbbrv: A string to store the abbreviation (tokenAbbrv) of the token.
-   D. uint public totalSupply: Stores the total supply of the token.
+3. totalSupply: An unsigned integer to store the total supply of tokens.

+Mapping:
-   E. mapping(address => uint) public balances: Maps addresses to their respective token balances.
+1. balances: A mapping from addresses to their respective balances.

-5. Functions
+Mint Function:

-   A. mint(address _to, uint _value).
+mint(address _to, uint _value): This function takes an address and an amount (_value) as parameters.
-   B. Mints new tokens and assigns them to the specified address.

-6. Parameters:

-   A. _to: The address to receive the newly minted tokens.
-   B. _value: The number of tokens to mint.
+1. Increases the totalSupply by the specified amount (_value).
+2. Increases the balance of the specified address (_to) by the specified amount (_value).

+Burn Function:
-   C. burn(address _from, uint _value).
+burn(address _from, uint _value): This function takes an address and an amount (_value) as parameters.
-   D. Burns tokens from the specified address, reducing the total supply.

-7. Parameters:

-   A. _from: The address from which tokens will be burned.
-   B. _value: The number of tokens to burn.

-8. Requirements:

-   A. The address must have a sufficient balance to burn the specified number of tokens.
+1. Includes a require statement to ensure that the balance of the specified address (_from) is sufficient to burn the specified amount(_value).

-9. Usage

-   A. Prerequisites:
-   Ensure you have Node.js and npm installed.
-   Install Truffle and Ganache for local development and testing.

-10. Installation

-    A. Clone the repository.
-    B. Install dependencies.

-11. License

-    A. This project is licensed under the MIT License - see the LICENSE file for details.
+2. Decreases the totalSupply by the specified amount (_value).
+3. Decreases the balance of the specified address (_from) by the specified amount (_value).